+Facility:

 Address:

+Phone: Date:

+Employee:

+Job Title:

-Phone: Date: Employee: Job Title: Job Description: skill, education of "As the EH programs of program, to ordering pr waste and inspections accumulation emergency Emergency completing oil program (This is an EXAMPLE.
-Do not use this as boiler planer other qualifications and duties of facility personn &S Supervisor, Mr. Johnson is responsible for manages the facility.
-Mr. Johnson is involved in every poinclude: identifying and profiling hazardous waster oper containers, labels, placards, etc.; training as preparing and offering hazardous material for training and reas; updating the Contingency Plan and distribution areas; updating the Contingency Plan and distribution areas; updating the Contingency Plan and distributions personnel; responding to leaks and spil Response Team loading waste on to transport vehicle and managing Hazardous Waste Manifests; and mass.
-Mr. Johnson is also responsible for the administrating and training emergency response coordinators, a te!!
-Must include the requisite el assigned to each position.) ging all environmental and safety aspect of the hazardous waste e at each facility; choosing and sociates who handle hazardous insportation; performing weekly ow-up inspections of hazardous outing it to internal and external les as a member of the Haz-Mat es; placarding transport vehicles; naging universal waste and used on of all Plant Contingency Plans, "Initial 8-ho Plan. ning Required: (This is an EXAMPLE.
-Do not use this our Hazardous Waste/Used Oil Management Trainin after assigned to a position involving handing or man g per 40 CFR 262.17(a)(7) within ation Required: (This is an EXAMPLE.
-Do not use this nour refresher training in Hazardous Waste/Used Oil Description of Training (Enter the title, a brief description and the name of the instructor.
-Note whether the training is: Classroom, On-the-job, or Computer Based/Electronic
+Job Description: (This is an EXAMPLE.
+Do not use this as boiler plate!!
+Must include the requisite skill, education or other qualifications and duties of facility personnel assigned to each position.)

+"As the EH&S Supervisor, Mr. Johnson is responsible for managing all environmental and safety programs as the facility.
+Mr. Johnson is involved in every aspect of the hazardous waste program, to include: identifying and profiling hazardous waste at each facility; choosing and ordering proper containers, labels, placards, etc.; training associates who handle hazardous waste and preparing and offering hazardous material for transportation; performing weekly inspections of the central accumulation area and random follow-up inspections of hazardous accumulation areas; updating the Contingency Plan and distributing it to internal and external emergency response personnel; responding to leaks and spills as a member of the Haz-Mat Emergency Response Team loading waste on to transport vehicles; placarding transport vehicles; completing and managing Hazardous Waste Manifests; and managing universal waste and used oil programs.
+Mr. Johnson is also responsible for the administration of all Plant Contingency Plans, and assigning and training emergency response coordinators, alternates and the Spill Response Team in the Plan.

+Introductory Training Required: (This is an EXAMPLE.
+Do not use this as boiler plate!!)

+"Initial 8-hour Hazardous Waste/Used Oil Management Training per 40 CFR 262.17(a)(7) within six months after assigned to a position involving handing or management of hazardous waste."

+Continuing Education Required: (This is an EXAMPLE.
+Do not use this as boiler plate!!)

+"Annual 8-hour refresher training in Hazardous Waste/Used Oil Management."

+Date Description of Training (Enter the title, a brief description and the name of the instructor.
+Note whether the training is: Classroom, On-the-job, or Computer Based/Electronic Employee Signature